thiagochacon/chaconbaniwa/README.md

 Cite the source dataset as

-> Chacon, T. C.; Gonçalves, A. G.; and da Silva, L. F (forthcoming): A diversidade linguística Aruák no Alto Rio Negro em gravações da década de 1950 [The diversity of Arawakan languages from the upper Rio Negro in recordings from the 1950s]
+> Chacon, T. C.; Gonçalves, A. G.; and da Silva, L. F. 2019.
+A diversidade linguística Aruák no Alto Rio Negro em gravações da década de 1950 [The diversity of Arawakan languages from the upper Rio Negro in recordings from the 1950s].
+Forma y Función, Volumen 32, Número 2, p.
+41-67.
+DOI: https://doi.org/10.15446/fyf.v32n2.80814.

 This dataset is licensed under a GPL-3.0 license